 There are two types of permits available:

-The Worimi Conservation Lands are located in the Port Stephens area, north of Newcastle.
+The Worimi Conservation Lands are located in the Port Stephens area of Anna Bay, north of Newcastle.
 Vehicle access is available for 4WDs.

 There are two entrances to the WCL: